-Compared with other analytic approaches, machine learning offers several advantages to IT, data scientists, various line of business groups and their organizations.
+Compared with other analytic approaches, machine learning offers several advantages to IT, data scientists, industrial engineers, various line of business groups and their organizations.

 Machine learning is nimble and flexible with new data.
 Rules-based systems do well in static situations, but machine learning excels when data is constantly changing or being added.
 That’s because it eliminates the need to constantly tweak a system or add rules to get the desired results.
 This saves development time, and greatly reduces the need for major changes.

 Personnel costs for machine learning typically are lower over the long run than conventional analytics.
 At the beginning, of course, companies must hire highly skilled specialists in probability, statistics, machine learning algorithms, AI training methods, among others.
 But once machine learning is up and running, predictive models can adjust themselves, meaning fewer humans are needed to tweak for accuracy and reliability.